Xceptance/XLT/README.md

 # XLT
 XLT is an extensive load and performance test tool developed and maintained by Xceptance.
 If you need more information, here is the current website https://www.xceptance.com/xlt/ and the current documentation portal https://lab.xceptance.de/releases/xlt/latest/index.html.
 There is also a forum available to discuss load testing and test automation with XLT: https://ask.xceptance.de/

+There is a major update to the documentation in progress.
+You can contribute on GitHub https://github.com/Xceptance/xlt-documentation and find the deployed documentation at https://xltdoc.xceptance.com/

 # Open Source
 XLT has been open sourced on 30 January 2020 under the Apache License 2.0.
 Stay tuned for more!